SofiyaMorrison/Bucket-List/README.md

 ### How to use the App.

-1. After you opened an Bucket List App via [http://localhost:3000](http://localhost:3000), type in your wishes in open input window where it says :
+1. After you opened an Bucket List App via [http://localhost:3000](http://localhost:3000), type in your wishes in open input window that says :

    "What dreams do you have?",
     ####